arkhitech/redmine_update_reminder/README.md

 # Setting the module within the project

-You must select the Intouch module in the project settings on the "Modules" tab.
+Select the Intouch module in the project settings on the "Modules" tab.
-As a result, the "Intouch" tab in the settings will appear.
+As a result, the "Intouch" tab in the will appear in Settings.

 This tab includes three sections: